Google Classroom code: ens4792

 A reminder that formative assignments that are handed in late can only receive a maximum grade of 3.
 No formative assignments may be handed in later than 2 weeks after the due date.
 Summatives that are handed in late cannot be remediated.
 No work of any sort will be accepted more than two weeks after the close of a unit.

 I would ask you to remember that the point of reading for English class is to build reading comprehension skills.
 Sometimes it can be helpful to consult an online resource to supplement your reading, but never to replace it.

 It is plagiarism to consult the internet for quotes from a book, copy and paste any portion of a plot summary or character description, or even read a plot summary before doing a freewrite on it.
 It is also considered plagiarism to work together on an assignment unless you are specifically asked to do so.
 No credit will be awarded for duplicate assignments (no matter who actually did the work) or plagiarized work, and offenses that violate the WHS Academic Code of Conduct will be reported to school administration.

 Cell phones and earbuds

 I expect you to put them away when the bell rings.
-During work time, they may be used for music listening (only).
 Should your phone be out when it is not supposed to be out, you will only receive one warning before I take away your phone.
 Anyone who loses their phone for violating class policy must surrender it to me at the start of class until further notice.

 Please close your computers at the bell and keep them closed except when you are working on an assignment for class.
 Emailing or use of other social media is not permitted during class time for any reason, either on your phone or computer.